Summer Application Resources

 Recommendations

 Most summer program applications require two (2) recommendations.
-The summer program at Villa Le Balze requires one academic recommendation.

 Depending on your program the type of recommendations required may vary (ie language programs require one Language Assessment Recommendation and one Academic/General Recommendation while other programs require two Academic/General Recommendations).
 The types of recommendations that your program requires will be indicated in your application in myGUABROAD.